githubgeeker/change_gdm_background/README.md

 An easy way to change GDM background on manjaro gnome with right click

+This is my first job like this one.
+It's not totally born from my brain, I'm not a developer.

+I use some other scripts found on the web and I customize and mix them to other things made by myself and the result is this simple script that allow you to

-This simple script allow you to change the GDM background easily in Manjaro with gnome.
+change the GDM background easily in Manjaro with gnome.
 Simply right click on a jpg/png file image, logout and login again or restart the computer.

 First of all a backup with timeshift or other similar software is recommended.